 First of all, the cashmere goats are often victim of bad treatment, which came out after a investigation by PETA, who found the following results in 2016:

 Besides that cashmere goats can freeze to death when shorn in winter, they are also most often victim to bad shearing techniques.
-Because everything has to go as fast and as cheap as possible we forget to treat goats as living creatures instead of just things for their wool.
-They’re shorn so rough, that they often cut open their skin or even cut off genitals.
+As everything has to go as fast and as cheap as possible we forget to treat goats as living creatures instead of just things for their wool.
+They’re shorn so roughly, which often leads to bleeding and even cut off genitals.

 Forbes wrote a great article on this topic too, which you can find here.

-So as you can see, the nowadays situation of cashmere production is most often a problematic one.
-If we keep allowing these situation and if we keep buying cheap cashmere from unethical brands, this situation is only getting worse.
+So, as you can see, the nowadays situation of cashmere production is most often a problematic one.
+If we keep allowing these situations and if we keep buying cheap cashmere from unethical brands, this situation is only getting worse.
 We have to focus on more sustainable cashmere instead.

 What is the solution?

 Well, first of all, we have to ask for transparency from all brands.
 Back in the days, cashmere was directly sold from producer to consumer.
-However, nowadays a long production chain has taken over the market, where brands can’t, or don’t want to, ensure how and where the product has been made.
-By asking more transparency, we can fight the bad treatment of animals, garment workers and our Mother Nature.
+However, nowadays a long production chain has taken over the market.
+Where brands can’t, or don’t want to, ensure how and where they produce.
+By demanding more transparency, we can fight the bad treatment of animals, garment workers and our Mother Nature.

 Secondly, we have to buy less new products and more from an existing market.
 There is so much beautiful second hand cashmere that can have a second life.
 Check out your local vintage stores, second hand stores or have a look on online platforms such as Vestiaire Collective and Imparfaite Paris.

 Finally, I would like to finish with saying: if you do need a new cashmere garment, please make sure to buy one from an ethical fashion brand that is transparent on its production proces.
-It’s hard to find good quality cashmere, so if you want something good, you can be sure to find it at a fair and sustainable fashion brands.
+It’s hard to find good quality cashmere.
+But if you want something good, you can be sure to find it at fair and sustainable fashion brands.
 Because of they will share their production in true transparency.